Intussusception (medical disorder): Classification

-In children, insussusception at the ileocecal junction and accounts for 90 percent of all cases.
+In children, intussusception at the ileocecal junction accounts for 90 percent of all cases.

 Differential diagnosis

 An intussusception has two main differential diagnoses: acute gastroenteritis and rectal prolapse.
 Abdominal pain, vomiting, and stool with mucus and blood are present in acute gastroenteritis, but diarrhea is the leading symptom.
 Rectal prolapse can be differentiated by projecting mucosa that can be felt in continuity with the perianal skin, whereas in intussusception the finger may pass indefinitely into the depth of the sulcus.

 Treatment

 The condition is not usually immediately life-threatening.
 The intussusception can be treated with either a barium or water-soluble contrast enema or an air-contrast enema, which both confirms the diagnosis of intussusception, and in most cases successfully reduces it.
 The success rate is over 80%.
 However, approximately 5–10% of these recur within 24 hours.

 Cases where it cannot be reduced by an enema or the intestine is damaged require surgical reduction.
 In a surgical reduction, the surgeon opens the abdomen and manually squeezes (rather than pulls) the part that has telescoped.
 If the surgeon cannot successfully reduce it, or the bowel is damaged, they resect the affected section.
 More often, the intussusception can be reduced by laparoscopy, pulling the segments of intestine apart with forceps.